 Always select the shop where you take the car; don’t let the seller select the auto repair shop.
 If you are unfamiliar with the area, take the car to an authorized Mercedes-Benz dealer or find a good independent mechanic specializing in European cars.
 You will be paying the inspection fee and not the seller.

 Make it clear to the seller that you want to buy the car as long as it gets a reasonable inspection report from your mechanic.
 Don’t expect a used car to be flawless.

 2. Scan the Mercedes-Benz for fault codes

-The second thing that you should do is to perform a complete system scan on the Mercedes-Benz that you want to drive.
-See if you can get a hold of a scanner such as a YOUCANIC full system scanner, you can read fault codes from all systems yourself.
+The second thing you should do is perform a complete system scan on the Mercedes-Benz you want to drive.
+If you can get a hold of a scanner such as a YOUCANIC full system scanner, you can read fault codes from all systems yourself.
 Ask the seller if you can plug this into the OBD II port to check the systems on the car.